-Emergency Preparedness is managed by the City of Stockton Office of Emergency Services.
-Responsibilities of the Office of Emergency Services include disaster preparedness, readiness, response of City departments and mitigation.
+Emergency Preparedness is managed by the City's Office of Emergency Services and responsibilities include disaster preparedness, readiness, response of City departments, and mitigation.

-The City of Stockton plans for, and responds to, all types of natural and manmade disasters, such as terrorist attacks.
+The City plans for, and responds to, all types of natural and man-made disasters, such as terrorist attacks.
 All departments in City government respond to disasters.

 Who is in charge?

 The Office of Emergency (OES) is headed by the City Manager who acts as the Emergency Services Director.
-The Directory works closely with the Emergency Services Group, which includes all City department heads.
+The Director works closely with the Emergency Services Group, which includes all City department heads.

 The day-to-day operation of disaster preparedness and readiness lies with the Assistant Emergency Service Director, a Stockton Fire Department Captain.